Preview & Edit

 From Elias Canetti’s Kafka’s Other Trial

-When my husband asked why I bothered to walk my daughter into the cold, I served him a line from Emerson’s early essay on our instinctive connection to nature: “The health of the eye seems to demand a horizon!”
+When my husband asked why I bothered to walk my daughter into the cold, I served him a line from Emerson’s early essay on our intuitive connection to nature: “The health of the eye seems to demand a horizon!”

 British author Robert Macfarlane investigates a need for walking in his superb book The Old Ways.
 Macfarlane collects and showcases a blend of walkers, path-forgers, and followers who have roamed the British Isles for centuries.
 He finds our creation of paths emanates from a human need to move:

-As I walk paths, I often wonder about their origins, the impulses that have led to their creation, the records they yield of customary journeys, and the secrets they keep of adventures, meetings and departures.
+As I walk paths, I often wonder about their origins, the impulses that have led to their creation, the records they yield of customary journeys, and the secrets they keep of adventures, meetings, and departures.
 I would guess I have walked perhaps 7,000 or 8,000 miles on footpaths so far in my life: more than most, perhaps, but not nearly so many as others. […] I’ve covered thousands of foot-miles in my memory, because when—as most nights—I find myself insomniac, I send my mind out to re-walk paths I’ve followed, and in this way can sometimes pace myself into sleep.

 From Robert Macfarlane’s The Old Ways